ryanwentzel/ryanlwentzel.com/collections/_fieldnotes/2024-05-06-lake-hodges.md

 ---
 title: A Brief Visit to Lake Hodges
+subtitle: Exploring the lake the day after a brief but heavy rain
 description: Sunny, cool becoming warm.
 Rained briefly but heavily the morning before.
 Set out from the staging area on Lake Drive, across the street from Hernandez Hideaway.
 date: 2024-05-06 00:00:00 -0700
 img: